upperlinecode/stock-query-mongodb/README.md

 Your challenge will be to query the MongoDB to produce a single result or multiple results according to the descriptions below.

 ## Environment Setup

+> Note: if you're running this from Replit, you can skip this section.

 We're going to continue working in your Cloud Shell environment, so clone this repository into your environment as you've done before.